aio-libs/aiohttp/docs/client_reference.rst

       SSL shutdown process, in that case asyncio leaks SSL connections.
       If this parameter is set to True, aiohttp additionally aborts underlining transport after 2 seconds.
 It is off by default.

+   :param float happy_eyeballs_delay: The amount of time in seconds to wait for a
+      connection attempt to complete, before starting the next attempt in parallel.
+      This is the “Connection Attempt Delay” as defined in RFC 8305.
+To disable Happy Eyeballs, set this to ``None``.
+The default value recommended by the RFC is 0.25 (250 milliseconds).

+        .. versionadded:: 3.10

+   :param int interleave: controls address reordering when a host name resolves
+      to multiple IP addresses.
+If ``0`` or unspecified, no reordering is done, and addresses are tried in the order returned by the resolver.
+If a positive integer is specified, the addresses are interleaved by address family, and the given integer is interpreted as “First Address Family Count” as defined in RFC 8305.
+The default is ``0`` if happy_eyeballs_delay is not specified, and ``1`` if it is.

+        .. versionadded:: 3.10

    .. attribute:: family